Are you ready to take on the Gemini roller coaster at Cedar Point?

 There is a reason that it continues to be such a highlight and staple to Cedar Point amongst its numerous, record breaking attractions.

-While not truly the record breaker it claimed to be in 1978, today it stands the test of time as an exciting, racing ride experience that not really seen these days anymore.
+While not truly the record breaker it claimed to be in 1978, today it stands the test of time as an exciting, racing ride experience that you don’t really see as often these days.

 Have you conquered Gemini at Cedar Point?
-Let me know in the comments section below.
+Let me know in the comments section below and save this article for later using the share button below.

 Until next time, Happy Park Hopping Hipsters!